tiurin/surgery-conf-en/src/pages/registration/index.md

     Conference registration is terminated.
 By now we've got 120 participants according to previously announced limit.
-On-site registration is still possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but subject to the availability of seats.
+On-site registration is still possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but is subject to the availability of seats.
 Contact organizers for additional information  (Contact page)
   heading: Modalities of participation
   plans: